Nov 15, 2021

 Once your vehicle is prepared for winter driving, it is time to face the elements.
 Snow and ice can accumulate quickly, making roads slippery and slow.
 By following these tips, you can be a safe winter driver if you are an experienced or a new driver.

 Give Yourself Extra Time To Arrive At Your Destination

-Road conditions in the winter are generally worse than in other seasons (get fall driving tips), which can make trips take longer.
+Road conditions in the winter are generally worse than driving in fall or other seasons, which can make trips take longer.
 It is best to take your time and drive according to the weather conditions.
-If the conditions are too hazardous for driving, find a safe place to pull over and wait for conditions to improve.
+If the conditions are too hazardous, find a safe place to pull over and wait for conditions to improve.
 It is better to be delayed and arrive safely.
-Let someone know you are on the road and where you are going.
-Check-in when you arrive at your destination.
+Let someone know you are on the road, where you are going and check in when you arrive at your destination.